Cost Comparison

 Cost Breakdown

-The cost range of $990 to $3,690 for obtaining a Customs Broker License typically covers tuition for preparatory courses, examination fees, and licensing charges.
-Some states might also include mandatory background checks and application processing fees within this range.
+The cost range of $990 to $3,690 for obtaining a Customs Broker License typically includes tuition for necessary courses, examination fees, licensing fees, and other administrative costs such as state application fees and background checks.

 How to Reduce Your Costs